Home (soundtrack): Singles

 "Towards the Sun" was written by Tiago Carvalho, Gary Go, and Rihanna.
 Scott Mills premiered the song on BBC Radio 1 on February 9, 2015 and it was made available for digital download the same day via the iTunes Store.
 The song was supposed to impact U.S. Top 40/Mainstream radio on March 17, 2015, however, its release was cancelled at the last minute.
 Upon release it received generally positive reviews from music critics who praised its lyrics, production, chorus and Rihanna's vocals.
 Commercially the song was a moderate success on charts peaking at seventy six on the UK Singles Chart and twenty two on the French singles chart.

 Following "Towards the Sun", "Feel the Light" was digitally released as the second single from the soundtrack on February 25 via the iTunes Store.
 On February 24, a lyric video of "Feel the Light" was posted on YouTube via the DreamWorks Animation official channel.
 The video features Lopez in a studio while recording the song while the footage being intercut with scenes from Home.
 MTV UK's Michael Pell noted, "is a heart-felt ballad with the video taking us through a magical journey of friendship between the wee girl and her alien pal."
 On March 3, 2015, Lopez teased the song's official music video, posting images from the shoot on her Instagram account.
 The images showed Lopez wearing a white suit, standing in front of a green screen and sporting a braid.
 Erin Strecker of Billboard wrote "Naturally, the shoot appears to be quite intergalactic".
-Two more singles: "Dancing in the Dark" and "As Real as You and Me" by Rihanna, were released on March 5, 2015.